infinityworks/bamboo-contact-sheet/README.md

 ## Getting started

 To run this yourself, you'll need -

 1. Python 3.x or higher
 2. A Bamboo HR API key with permissions to retrieve the employee directory
 3. PyBambooHR

 Once you have a Bamboo HR API key and Python installed, run:

 ```
 pip install PyBambooHR
-bamboo-contact-sheet.py <your-bamboo-hr-api-key>
+bamboo-contact-sheet.py <your-bamboo-hr-api-key> location
 ```

 ## Changing the output